 Currently there are several polysaccharide and conjugate vaccines available for protection from the most common serogroups of meningococcal disease.
 Polysaccharide vaccines are available in bivalent (A, C), trivalent (A, C, W135), and quadrivalent (A, C, W135, Y) formulations.
-Conjugate vaccines, which are more immunogenic and can provide herd protection, are available in monovalent (A or C), quadrivalent (A, C, W135, Y), or combination (serogroup C and Haemophilus influenza type b) formulations.
+Conjugate vaccines, which are more immunogenic and can provide herd protection, are available in monovalent (A or C), quadrivalent (A, C, W135, Y), or combination (serogroup C and Haemophilus influenzae type b) formulations.
+Two protein-based vaccines are available for immunization against serogroup B invasive disease.
 There are no vaccines available against serogroup X disease.

 - Full list of WHO position papers and accompanying documents